Avengers Assemble (event): Main plot

-Mephisto easily decimates the Avengers, but a Celestial that has the ability of Deathlok shoots a bullet that wounds Mephisto.
-Avengers Prime and Loki try to take on Doom Supreme once more, Robbie Reyes and an aging Starbrand talk about their destiny before joining the fight, and the Phoenix Force arrives to help Thor defeat Dark Phoenix.
-Mephisto gains enough power to destroy the Doom Planet in order to free an ancient multiverse, and Avengers Prime realizes that Mephisto's goal was to never rewrite the Marvel Multiverse, but end it.
+Mephisto easily decimates the Avengers, but the Progenitor with Deathlok upgrades shoots a bullet that wounds Mephisto.
+Avenger Prime and Loki try to take on Doom Supreme once more, Robbie Reyes and an aging Starbrand talk about their destiny before joining the fight, and the Phoenix Force-possessed Lady Phoenix arrives to help Thor defeat Dark Phoenix.
+Mephisto gains enough power to destroy the Doom Planet in order to free an ancient Multiverse and Avengers Prime realizes that Mephisto's goal was to never rewrite the Marvel Multiverse, but end it.